 Linear Discriminant Analysis in Python

-In a blog post available at the web site of my consulting business (Instruments & Data Tools), I described how one can detect allergens using NIR analysis.
+With my consulting business (Instruments & Data Tools), I once worked on a lab test to detect allergens using NIR analysis.
 For that exercise, we mixed milk powder and coconut milk powder with different ratios, from 100% milk powder to 100% coconut milk powder in increments of 10%.
 We then acquired absorbance spectra and verified how the NIR spectra correlate to the different composition of the samples.
 The data is available for download at our Github repository.

 LDA can produce data segregation in a much more efficient manner, since it makes use of the labels we have about the data.
 Implementing LDA is a matter of a couple of lines in Python.